matt-harrison/starwars/README.md

 REFACTOR:
 * code formatting
-  * always use full objects even if null?
-  * explicitly map all objects (instead of Object.assign) for readability?
+  * migrate all public vars from classes to master object? (ex. hud.title)
   * adapt string concats to template literals
+  * implement attachNode from classes
+  * always use full objects even if null OR explicitly map all objects (instead of Object.assign) for readability?
+    * purge always falsy properties from episodes?
+    * replace typeof () == 'undefined' etc
   * distribute functions to relevant class or move to utils
-  * prefix level names for sortability
-  * replace typeof () == 'undefined' etc
-  * implement attachNode from classes
-  * migrate all public vars from classes to master object? (ex. hud.title)
   * migrate all functions from app to utils? (master as arg?)
-  * reimplement kill() as a util?
-  * share common logic across actor, player, etc as utils
+  * share common logic across actor, player, etc as utils?
+  * prefix level names for sortability?
 * performance improvements
   * audit each function
   * audit each class
   * audit each constant
 * move enemy dodge loop out of Player class
-* replace references to "dead" property with "active"
-* purge "remove" property from animation objects
 * handle death and remove outside classes from loop?
-* purge always falsy properties from episodes?
 * make enemy projectile rate a property of the level?
   * is weaponReady redundant to low shoot probability?

 FEATURES:
+* do not clear score after winning game
 * delay before boss(es)
 * multiple bosses
 * password menu!
 * episode menu...
 * overlapping d-pad buttons to include center in opacity change
 * recolor backgrounds and/or characters not to conflict?
+  * choose tier 1 colors (pure white, pure black) to use in sprites and hud, then never use them (or clashing) in BGs
 * replace low-detail cutscenes
 * cutscenes for every level
 * post-game cutscenes (hallway, medals)
 * how can user win with a character with no attack?
-* do not clear score after winning game
-* add high score board via CRUD, with defensive coding to hide (anticipating legacy issues)
 * bloodless death frame w/ only animated death bloody?
-* neutrals who stand still but can be killed? bartender?
+* neutrals who stand still but can be killed? bartender? han & chewie in mos eisley?
+* obstacles that can take damage?
 * obstacles and/or dead bodies stop projectiles?
 * let player be killed by own bomb after active?
 * make lightsabers bounce off obstacles?